 This program design incorporates skills and strength with all multi-plane pressing and pulling components.
 All contraction types are targeted around the priority.
 When you select exercises with this intent it will simplify and your thought process around designing on a daily basis.

 Exercise program design takes time to perfect, we get it!
 But by always learning and refining your craft you will slowly get better over time.
-That’s why we created the Coach’s Toolkit–a free course designed for coaches looking to improve their programming skills.
+That’s why we created the Professional Coaching Blueprint–a free course designed for coaches looking to improve their programming skills.
 Sign up now and become the coach you’ve always wanted to be.